netwk-pro/docs/src/terms-use.md

 ## 2. Platforms Covered

-These Terms of Use apply to all platforms associated with the Company, including but not limited to: **GitHub, our main website (hosted via GitHub Pages), communications on Discord and/or Slack, Stack Overflow Teams, Nextcloud, and our social media presence (e.g., Facebook, Instagram, X, and similar platforms)**.
+These Terms of Use apply to all platforms associated with the Company, including but not limited to: **GitHub, our main website (hosted via Netlify and GitHub Pages), Stack Overflow Teams, Nextcloud, communications on Discord and/or Slack, and our social media presence (e.g., Facebook, Instagram, X, and similar platforms)**.

 <sub>[Back to top](#top)</sub>